 The sense of privacy you might take for granted in a home with say, a fenced in yard, or some space between you and the next neighbor is gone.
 More than once I've had a neighbor come to my door to let me know they're spraying the yard for bugs and not to let the kids outside to play, or to bring me their phone number "just in case" or just to chit chat.
 On the one hand this is great if you're a murderino like me.
 I kinda love that my neighbors take notice of us, since I'm home alone with my kids often.
 If something happened to us, they'd be quick to notice!

 However, if we're not dressed before 10 AM, or if the kid's closet has magically exploded and their curtains are wide open, or if I've failed to check the door for a mountain of packages, my neighbors are definitely also noticing that stuff.

 I Don't Have to Worry About Maintaining Anything Outside My Home

-And it's amazing.
-With all that I have going on inside our house I'm so grateful that my husband doesn't have to shovel his way out of our driveway each morning or that I don't have rake the yard up before my kids go out back to play.
-When you live in a condo, townhome or apartment those things are taken care of by the management or association, saving you time and energy for other things.
-And when you have kids there's not a lot of time or energy to go around.
+With all that I have going on inside our house, I'm so grateful that my husband doesn't have to shovel his way out of our driveway each morning or that I don't have rake the yard up before my kids go out back to play.
+When you live in a condo, townhome, or apartment, those things are taken care of by the management or association, saving you time and energy for other things.
+And when you have kids, there's not a lot of time or energy to go around.